PeppeL-G/course-material/src/lectures/git-branches/README.md

                                              TEST BRANCH
 ```

-Commit 5 will now contain the features/functionality from both Commit 4 and Commit 3, and can now be seen as the single latest version of the project.
+`Commit 5` will now contain the features/functionality from both `Commit 4` and `Commit 3`, and can now be seen as the single latest version of the project.
 Creating merge commits can be a little bit complicated (you can have conflicts (contradictive changes to the source code in the two different branches)) that you need to handle, but let's go through how to merge branches later.
 For now, it's enough for you to know that you can do it.

 But why use branches at all if we don't want to have them in the end?
 Turns out that branches are really useful during development.
 Especially when multiple programmers work on the same project at the same time, because a programmer don't want to be disturbed by commits from other programmers that might interfere with the programmer's own work before it is finished.
 So each programmer can create her own branch which the other programmers won't interfere with, and when the programmer is done with all of her work on that branch, she can share her work with the other programmers by merging it with the `master` branch.
-It can for example look like this (let's ignore the HEAD pointer, because it is not important in this example):
+It can for example look like this (let's ignore the `HEAD` pointer, because it is not important in this example):

 ```
                        Commit 3      <--      Commit 6      <--      ALICE BRANCH